 - Breathe through the nose.
 By doing so you automatically decrease the amount of oxygen you take in.
 An added bonus is that this also cleans out unfiltered, polluted air.

 - Breathe with your diaphragm, which is a thin muscle at the base of your chest.
 Your breathing should feel nice and deep with the air coming in through your nose all the way down to your belly.

 - Breathe more slowly.
 The faster you breathe in and out, the more work you give your body.
 That helps reduce stress and anxiety.
 The nose has to filter out the air, the lungs have to absorb the oxygen and the heart has to pump the oxygen through your veins.
 By breathing more slowly your body responds and relaxes, which makes you feel more energetic.

 - Breathe rhythmically.
 Rhythms make life more efficient and easy.
 Most things in nature have their own rhythm.
 And when your breathing rhythm is in tune, you function better too.

 Breathing in accordance with those four handles sounds very simple, but it surely isn’t easy.
-That’s why we’ve compiled the best breathing exercises for anxiety that can improve your overall breathing or calm you down when you notice that you’re stressed or anxious.
+That’s why we’ve compiled the best breathing methods for anxiety that can improve your overall breathing or calm you down when you notice that you’re stressed or anxious.